-There are many benefits to bringing art-centered embodied learning into the educational sphere.
-One of the essential aspects of Helguera’s multicultural work is the multilingual connections that are established as a result of an exchange of dialogue through interdisciplinary communication and process based partnerships.
-In other words, human relationships, which bring together a multitude of experiences, culture, and educational perspectives.
-The focus on bridging the gap between speakers of different languages in order to open up new and exciting relationships between different cultures is indicative of the importance of incorporating bi-lingual learning in the education system.
+Participatory art’s focus on human relationships brings together a multitude of experiences, backgrounds, and perspectives.
+The multilingual and multicultural connections that are established as a result of interdisciplinary communication and process-based partnerships have significant ramifications across our collective culture.
+Furthermore, bridging the gap between speakers of different languages in order to open up new and exciting relationships between different cultures is indicative of the importance of incorporating bi-lingual learning in the education system.
 Bi-lingual learning is rising across the United States, and has strong benefits for both native English speakers and students whose native language is not English.
 Garcia (2009) cites research by Thomas & Collier (2002) that supports how educators can scaffold an emergent bilingual student’s learning by building upon their strengths via a dual language curriculum.
 In other words, educators can help English language learners become proficient in speaking English by using the students’ strengths and comprehension of their native language to discover commonalities in the way we all communicate.
 The result is that the students are able to think, communicate, and strive using both English and their native language in tandem.
 This also has the same positive effect for English speaking students who are immersed in a bilingual environment where they learn to make bilingual connections throughout the curriculum.
 Incorporating a dual language pedagogical approach has positive effects on everyone from students, schools, parents, and the communities at large.

 It is time that we move towards a democratic approach to embodying our collective experiences through art.
 Art’s most powerful function is not as a pure aesthetic object for us to treat as sacred, but rather a process-based experiential event where we learn and construct knowledge together.
 Art-centered interdisciplinary projects such as the aforementioned works by Pablo Helguera, strengthen our appreciation of multiculturalism by establishing mutual empathetic relationships between different communities that exist within our local, national, and global landscape.